SFI-Visual-Intelligence/AI-exhibition/computer-vision/README.md

 ---
 ## What is this?

-This program use two different premade machine learning algorithms to first detect a face and display the name of the person, then another algorithm will analyze each face it sees and display a predicted *age*, *gender* and *emotion* to this face.
+This program uses two different premade machine learning algorithms to first detect a face and display the name of the person, then another algorithm will analyze each face it sees and display a predicted *age*, *gender* and *emotion* to this face.

 ## Setup